Brewer219/osticket-prereqs/README.md

 >[!NOTE] Understand that osTicket relies on URL rewriting for proper navigation and functionality.

-## 2. In The Visual C++ below click 'agree to licensing terms and conditions'
+## 2. In The Visual C++ below click I checked box I 'agree to licensing terms and conditions' as shown in image below:

 <details><summary>See screenshots</summary>